 Despite these achievements, Alan Turing was a victim of society in which he lived and was ostracized when he acknowledged his homosexuality.
 His health deteriorated rapidly as a result of this situation and in 1954 died from eating a contaminated apple with cyanide.
 The conspiracy theories about this have been many and it has been speculated a possible murder, suicide or accidental contamination of laboratory products.
 Even some say that the apple of a famous brand of electronic devices (see here) is a tribute to the brilliant subliminal Turing.
 Today Google Doodle dedicated his day.

-You have read this article Gadgets / Green Tech / Hottest / news / Smartphones / Store / Tablets with the title June 2012.
+You have read this article Gadgets / Green Tech / Hottest / news / Smartphones / Store / Tablets with the title Alan Turing, the father of the computer turns 100.
 You can bookmark this page URL http://nukethelibs.blogspot.com/2012/06/alan-turing-father-of-computer-turns-100.html.
 Thanks!